shanemileham/levelupmylife/_content/books/stephen-laberge--exploring-the-world-of-lucid-dreaming.md

 6. **Breathing** - Attend to your breathing.
 A moment ago you probably were not consciously aware of your breathing even though you have inhaled and exhaled fifty times while doing this exercise.
 Hold your breath for a few seconds.
 Let it out.
 Now take a deep breath.
 Notice that being conscious of your breathing allows you to alter it deliberately.
 7. **Emotions** - Become aware of your feelings.
 Remember the difference between anger and joy, serenity and excitement, and as many other emotions as you care to feel.
 How real do emotions feel?
 8. **Thoughts** - Become aware of your thoughts.
 What have you been thinking while doing this exercise?
 What are you thinking right now?
 How real do thoughts seem?
 9. **“I”** - Become aware of the fact that your world always includes you.
-As William James noted, it is I see, I hear, I feel, I think that is the basic fact of experience.5 You are not what you see, hear, think, or feel; you have these experiences.
+As William James noted, it is I see, I hear, I feel, I think that is the basic fact of experience.
+You are not what you see, hear, think, or feel; you have these experiences.
 Perhaps most essentially, you are who is aware.
 You are always at the center of your multidimensional universe of experience, but you are not always consciously aware of yourself.
 Briefly repeat the exercise with the following difference: At the same time you attend to each of the various aspects of your experience, be aware that it is you who is noticing these things (“I see the light...”).
 10. **Awareness of awareness** - Finally, become aware of your awareness.
 Normally, awareness focuses on objects outside ourselves, but it can itself be an object of awareness.
 In the light of ordinary experience, we seem to be distinct and limited centers of awareness, each alone in our inner worlds.
 In the light of eternity, mystics tell us, we are ultimately all one – the unlimited awareness that is the source of being.
 Here, experience cannot be adequately expressed by language.

 ### 2. Preparation for Learning Lucid Dreaming